 - Eye and visual field exam

-- During a neurological exam, the doctor gives you a series of tests and questions to check your coordination, mental status, reflexes, and muscle function.
+- Neurological exam: During this exam, the doctor gives you a series of tests and questions to check your coordination, mental status, reflexes, and muscle function.

-- Magnetic resonance imaging (MRI) uses magnetic waves to produce detailed images of the inside of the body, while computed tomography (CT) scans use X-rays to produce these pictures.
+- Magnetic resonance imaging (MRI) or computed tomography (CT) scan: MRI uses magnetic waves to produce detailed images of the inside of the body, while a CT scan uses X-rays to produce these pictures.
 These machines create images of the inside of the brain and spinal cord.

-- Urine is tested for levels of certain hormones.
+- Urine tests to determine levels of certain hormones

-- A sample of blood is taken from veins coming from the pituitary gland.
+- Venous sampling: In this type of test, a sample of blood is taken from veins coming from the pituitary gland.
 Levels of certain hormones are measured in the blood sample.

 To find out more about diagnosis of pituitary tumors, visit the National Cancer Institute's General Information section on pituitary tumors.